 AI/ML Services enable the Distributed/Federative Learning over 5G system.
 The Application layer AI/ML entities have heterogeneous nature, e.g., different models, OS, capabilities, that require creation of AIML criteria specific for application layer AIML enabler service.
-The AI/ML Services need have information about conditions when AI/ML entities (e.g., VAL server, AI/ML Enabler Client, AI/ML Enabler Server) are available or not available to participate in the AI/ML operations (e.g., ML model training).
-To cover the application layer specific requirements, which are missing in the existing mechanisms on Member UE selection from SA2, and in order to assist and organize AI/ML operations (e.g., ML model training),
+The AI/ML Services need have information about conditions when AI/ML entities (e.g., VAL server, AI/ML Enablement Client, AI/ML Enablement Server) are available or not available to participate in the AI/ML operations (e.g., ML model training).
+To cover the application layer specific requirements, which are missing in the existing mechanisms on Member UE selection from SA2, and in order to assist and organize AI/ML operations (e.g., ML model training), this key issue will study the solutions on how to select and maintain the member for AI/ML Application layer Services on policies and configurations.

-this key issue will study the solutions on how to select and maintain the member for AI/ML Application layer Services
+This key issue will study the solutions on how to select and maintain the member for AI/ML Application layer Services on the below aspect(s) for AI/ML policies and configurations provisioning, management, and enforcement:

+1. How to support the AI/ML policies for member (re-)selection.

+2. How to support the AI/ML member participation configurations.

+3. How to support the AI/ML policies for maintaining the AI/ML process.

-NOTE: The user consent on the permission to participate the AI/ML operations (e.g., ML model training) in application layer is within SA3 scope.
+4. How to utilize the AI/ML policies and configurations in the AI/ML Application layer Services.NOTE 1: The user consent on the permission to participate the AI/ML operations (e.g., ML model training) in application layer is within SA3 scope.

+NOTE 2: The member selection policies identify the conditions and criteria, when satisfied the AI/ML Enablement Server includes or excludes the AI/ML member from the AI/ML operation(s).

+NOTE 3: The member participation configurations identify the conditions and criteria, when satisfied the AI/ML member can participate in the AI/ML operation(s).